 When invoking a malformed nxt URL with a wrong command, argument or encoding, the nxt protocol handler terminates silently without displaying any error message.
-During integration, however, it is useful to have some feedback and know why an invocation failed.
-A possibility is to attach a trace listener to the protocol handler.
+During integration, however, it is useful to have some feedback and where DESTINATION\FILE is the full path of the log file where trace information will be saved (for instance, c:\log\Finder\Launcher.log).

 Create a file named Nexthink.Finder.PowerShell.exe.config with the content below and save it to the folder where the Nexthink.Finder.Powershell.exe file is found (the Integration directory under the installation directory of the Finder):